nsaunders/demitasse/README.md

   .join("\n\n");
 ```

-Thus, each module's classes, IDs, and keyframe animation names (if applicable) are prepended with its `cssContext` value.
+Thus, each module's classes, IDs, and animation names (if applicable) are prepended with its `cssContext` value.

 #### Step 9.
 Map the bindings

 At this point, the values returned from `getCSSBindings` are incorrect.
 For example, `getCSSBindings(css).classes.spinnerLarge` will evaluate to `"spinner-large"` instead of the prefixed form `"app___spinner-large"`.
-We can solve this by creating a custom `getCSSBindings` function:
+We can solve this by creating a custom `getCSSBindings` function with the required mapping:

 ```typescript
 // src/getCSSBindings.ts